vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 The name of the plugin.

-Internally, vuepress will use the plugin's package name as the plugin name.
-When your plugin is a local plugin (i.e. using a pure plugin function directly), please be sure to configure this option, that is good for debug tracking.
+Internally, VuePress will use the plugin’s package name as the plugin name.
+When your plugin is a local plugin (that is using a pure plugin function directly), please be sure to configure this option, that is good for debug tracking.

 ```js
 // .vuepress/config.js